untwisted/untwisted/BOOK.md

 Basic built-in handles
 ======================

-It is needed some built-in handles to get the usefulness of the 'Spin' instances, these handles are responsible by spawning more specific events.
+It is needed some built-in handles to get the usefulness of the Spin instances, these handles are responsible by spawning more specific events.
 The reactor spawns just two events READ and WRITE, the remaining ones that correspond to CLOSE, CONNECT_ERR, CLOSE_ERR, ACCEPT, ACCEPT_ERR are spawned by these built-in handles.